 Coming to the question of founders and entrepreneurship.
 Why do so many startups fail and so many of us build mediocre companies?
 I think primarily we don’t ask uncomfortable questions.

 — I think a lot of the time founders tend to follow the trend.
 Adopt ideas that worked in other markets and look for similar shortcuts.
 Startups are not scientific discoveries, of course.
-And it is perfectly okay to take some ideas that have worked in some other parts of the world and contextualize them and launch them in your own market.
+And it is perfectly okay to take some ideas that have worked in some other parts of the world, contextualize them and launch them in your own market.
 But when we become over-reliant on trends and success formulas, we lose our ability to see clearly what’s in front of us and thus miss important problems that could bring outsized results.

 — Most people avoid looking for important problems because it is difficult to do so.
 Since it is not easy and it takes additional effort, most people choose the path of least resistance.
 While this is a bad thing in itself, it is a good thing for people who want to work hard and work on important problems.
 You have less competition.

 — As Hamming said it is a good practice to ask yourself why and what questions.
-If you’re building a startup or planning to start one, ask this question often: what are the important problems in my vertical?
+If you’re building a startup or planning to start one, ask this question often: What are the important problems in my vertical?
 And truthfully answer yourself whether you are working on one of the most important problems.
 This is important if you want to build a successful startup at scale.
 If you look at the majority of successful companies, this logic is apparent.

 — It is obvious why you should try to solve the most difficult problems.
 First, if you don’t work on an important problem, you will not build anything important.
 Second, important problems are difficult problems where there is less competition.
 Finally, important problems attract more resources.
 Smart people prefer to work in organizations that are dealing with important problems.

 — Now important problems don't mean unsolvable problems.
-Hamming mentions several problems in physics that are important but apparently people don’t have a concrete idea about how to attack them.
+Hamming mentions several problems in physics that are important but apparently, people don’t have a concrete idea about how to attack them.
 From ‘You and Your Research’: “Let me warn you, `important problem' must be phrased carefully.
 The three outstanding problems in physics, in a certain sense, were never worked on while I was at Bell Labs.
 By important I mean guaranteed a Nobel Prize and any sum of money you want to mention.
 We didn't work on (1) time travel, (2) teleportation, and (3) antigravity.
 They are not important problems because we do not have an attack.
 It's not the consequence that makes a problem important, it is that you have a reasonable attack.
 That is what makes a problem important.
 When I say that most scientists don't work on important problems, I mean it in that sense.
 The average scientist, so far as I can make out, spends almost all his time working on problems which he believes will not be important and he also doesn't believe that they will lead to important problems.”

 So you should not try to solve an outlandish problem that has no apparent path to market.

 — Paul Graham calls this approach schlep blindness.
-In a now-famous essay called Schlep blindness, Paul Graham writes: “There are great startup ideas lying around unexploited right under our noses.
+In a now-famous essay called Schlep Blindness, Paul Graham writes: “There are great startup ideas lying around unexploited right under our noses.
 One reason we don't see them is a phenomenon I call schlep blindness.
 Schlep was originally a Yiddish word but has passed into general use in the US.
 It means a tedious, unpleasant task.
 No one likes schleps, but hackers especially dislike them.
 Most hackers who start startups wish they could do it by just writing some clever software, putting it on a server somewhere, and watching the money roll in—without ever having to talk to users, or negotiate with other companies, or deal with other people's broken code.
 Maybe that's possible, but I haven't seen it.”

 — Graham blends two aspects of startups.
 First, you better work on ideas that nobody wants to work on because they are difficult problems.
 And second, in order to build a company, you have to do the dirty work.
 You’ll not build a company by merely creating a good product, you have to talk to users, sell, and do other apparently less interesting works.